elisatello/itp/Midterm/README.md

 ### Phase 4: Tiling

-- I read the instructions in the README document in the midterm folder in the `261fa25` repository.
+- I read the instructions in the `README` document in the `06Midterm folder in the `261fa25` repository.

 - After making sure I understood the instructions I tried just tiling the image with for statements.